onihei0910/kenkenpa/README.md

 from kenkenpa.builder import StateGraphBuilder
 ```

-The Tool node is defined as usual.
+Define the Tool node as usual.

 ``` python
 @tool